Type of Journey

 Activities in Jaisalmer:

-Desert Festival Jaisalmer: The exclusive dessert festival is one of the specialties of Jaisalmer.
-Organized by the Tourism department, this festival takes place from January to February.
-Here, one can enjoy the vibrant folk culture and carnival activities starting from camel polo, acrobats, puppeteers, and much more.
+Desert Festival Jaisalmer: One of Jaisalmer’s highlights is the exclusive dessert festival.
+This festival, which is put on by the tourism office, runs from January to February.
+One can take in the vibrant folk culture and carnival entertainment available here, including camel polo, acrobats, puppeteers, and much more.

 Dune Bashing: Sit tight as we tour you through the thrilling dune bashing ride amidst the sun-breezing sands of Jaisalmer.
 Not only do we take you to the most desired location, but we give you the benefit of experiencing the most fun-loving ride with your loved ones.